pyxem/kikuchipy/doc/source/load_save_patterns.rst

 When loading lazily patterns are processed chunk by chunk which in many cases leads to longer processing times, so processing should be done with some care.
-See the relevant `HyperSpy documentation
+See the relevant `HyperSpy user guide
 <http://hyperspy.org/hyperspy-doc/current/user_guide/big_data.html>`_ for
 information on how to do this.